teboli/polyblur/README.md

 First install the requirements with
 > pip install requirements.txt

+Second install the module with
+> python setup.py install

 The Pytorch implementation of this code runs **ONLY** with torch 1.10+ versions (because of torch.fft for the computation of the gradients with the pytorch implementation).